 Watch FIFA eWorld Cup on Sky Sports YouTube channel

-Coverage underway on the Sky Sports YouTube channel and on Sky Sports Premier League
+Coverage continues on the Sky Sports YouTube channel and on Sky Sports Premier League

-The FIFA eWorld Cup finals starts on Friday with the top 32 competitive FIFA players taking to The O2 Arena stage for the culmination of the season and you can watch it all live on Sky Sports.
+The FIFA eWorld Cup finals continues with the top 32 competitive FIFA players taking to The O2 Arena stage for the culmination of the season and you can watch it all live on Sky Sports.

 Over three days the 32 players will battle it out for the right to be crowned EA SPORTS FIFA 19 world champion and lift the eWorld Cup trophy with every moment streamed on Sky Sports' YouTube channel and live on Sky Sports Premier League.